mate-android-testing/wallmauer/README.md

 `java -jar branchDistance.jar <path-to-apk>` <br >

 This will produce an APK where the original APK resided with the name **<original-apk-name>-instrumented.apk**.
 In addition, a file called **branches.txt** will be generated in the current working directory.
-It contains the number of branches per class, which is relevant for the evaluation of the branch coverage.
+It contains the instrumented branches, which is relevant for the evaluation of the branch coverage.
+Another file called **instrumentation-points.txt** contains not only the instrumented branches but also the instrumented if and switch instructions that are relevant for the branch distance computation.
+The JAR file can be found within the `build/libs/` folder of the respective module.

+# BasicBlockBranchDistance Instrumentation:

+Generate the **basicBlockBranchDistance.jar** using the supplied gradle task `customFatJar` of the **basicBlockBranchDistance module**.
+The JAR file can be found within the `build/libs/` folder of the respective module.

+To invoke the instrumentation run the following command: <br >

+`java -jar basicBlockBranchDistance.jar <path-to-apk>` <br >

+This will produce an APK where the original APK resided with the name **<original-apk-name>-instrumented.apk**.
+In addition, a file called **blocks.txt** will be generated in the current working directory.
+It contains the instrumented basic blocks, which is relevant for the evaluation of the basic block coverage.
+Another file called **instrumentation-points.txt** contains not only the instrumented branches but also the instrumented if and switch instructions that are relevant for the branch distance computation.
+Also the **branches.txt** is generated that lists the instrumented branches.
 The JAR file can be found within the `build/libs/` folder of the respective module.

 # BasicBlockCoverage Instrumentation: